 - Summer 2020: Establishment of the ad hoc Living our Values (LoV) group to listen to the department and collect ideas for systemic change in response to George Floyd’s murder by police; Charge of the FCC to work throughout the summer to develop and begin implementation of departmental recommendations.
 (6/3/20)

 This is a living document – changing and growing over time with the department.
 We hope this document will be the start of a conversation about diversity and inclusion.
 We believe in the feedback process and want to encourage engagement on any level.
 This document has been reviewed by the CFANS Office for Diversity and Inclusion and SWAC faculty, staff, and students (graduate and undergraduate).
-If you have questions or comments, please feel free to direct them to our Department Head, Carl Rosen ([email protected]).
+If you have questions or comments, please feel free to direct them to our Department Head, Brent Williams ([email protected]).